 • Gently pull off dried flowers of azaleas and rhododendrons, taking care not to break sticky, new shoots located at the base of the flowers.
 This is a great time to fertilize with G&B Organics Rhododendron, Azalea & Camellia Fertilizer and mulch with G&B Organics Acid Planting Mix.

-• Break off half of each elongated bud (candle) by hand on mugo pines to maintain compact form.
+• When pruning mugo pines, break off half of each elongated bud (candle) by hand to maintain compact form.

 • Continue to plant new perennials, ornamental grasses & roses.
 Consider new plantings for birds and pollinators.